-The Pastry and the Past series continues with a special panel of early residents of Old Dillon on Monday, July 21, led by Tom Foster.
+The Pastry and the Past series continues with a presentation on Saturday, July 26, on the geology of Lake Dillon with Sandie Mather, author of “Roadside Summit, the Geology of Summit County.”
+On Monday, July 28, Mather will give a presentation entitled “Smashing Summit County’s Urban Legends.”
 Each lecture is $5 for members of the Summit Historical Society and $10 for nonmembers, $5 of which can be put toward a membership for those who wish to join.

 For more information about the series, call (970) 468-2207 or visit http://www.summithistorical.org.
 To view more photos of the Old West chore demonstrations, visit http://www.facebook.com/exploresummit.

 Support Local Journalism